bradcornford/Bootstrapper/README.md

 ## Usage

+In order to include the Bootstrap dependencies you will need to utilise the Bootstrap::css() and Bootstrap:js() methods in the head section of your layout / page template.

 It's really as simple as using the Bootstrap class in any Controller / Model / File you see fit with:

 `Bootstrap::`